GiganticBucket/EmoteWallPlugins/README.md

 Each incoming Twitch chat message is processed as follows:

-1. Registered extensions (`IEmoteOverlayPlugin`) notified of message
+1. Registered plugins (`IEmoteOverlayPlugin`) notified of message
-    - Any extension can claim full control via `TakesFullControl`, halting further processing of this message.
+    - Any plugin can claim full control via `TakesFullControl`, halting further processing of this message.
 2. Twitch Emotes & BTTV Global/Channel Emotes are gathered into a `EmoteDataList`
-3. Extensions given this mutable `EmoteDataList`, modifying it as desired via `ModifyEmoteDataList`
+3. Plugins given this mutable `EmoteDataList`, modifying it as desired via `ModifyEmoteDataList`
 4. Emotes in the final `EmoteDataList` are built into `OverlayEmote`s with the default `IOverlayEmoteConfigurer`s and `IOverlayEmoteBehavior`s attached, but without the images actually loaded into memory.
-5. Extensions given the readonly array of `OverlayEmote`s to adjust as desired via `ModifyUninitializedOverlayEmotes`.
+5. Plugins given the readonly array of `OverlayEmote`s to adjust as desired via `ModifyUninitializedOverlayEmotes`.
 6. The final `OverlayEmote`s have their images loaded and their `IOverlayEmoteConfigurer`s run before animation begins.
 7. On every frame, the active `OverlayEmote`s are run through their respective `IOverlayEmoteBehavior`s in two phases:
     1. All `IOverlayEmoteBehavior.preApply` implementations are called.
 This phase should READ any required data from the DOM, such as image sizes and locations, and store them in the `OverlayEmoteState.properties` map for retrieval during the next phase